nikolac/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/installing-a-new-package-on-your-instance.md

 ---
 {{! excerpt}}
 Packages can be installed directly from the Marketplace or using the `nuxeoctl` script.
-Packages can be addons bringing new features, or hotfixes providing corrections and small improvements.
+Packages can be addons bringing new features or hotfixes providing corrections and small improvements.
 Some Nuxeo Packages are totally public, they don't require a Nuxeo Online Services account to be installed.
 Others can only be installed on instances [registered on Nuxeo Online Services]({{page page='registering-your-nuxeo-instance'}}).
 {{! /excerpt}}

 ## Online Installation